 There are a variety of factors that make Atlanta a great place to buy rental property today.

-- Significant Appreciation: Homes in the Atlanta metropolitan area have appreciated by 131% since 2010, 42% faster than the national average.
+- Significant Appreciation: Homes in the Atlanta metropolitan area have appreciated by 131% since 2010, 41% faster than the national average.

 Rental Properties for Sale in Atlanta

-The turnkey rental property teams we work with sell on the outskirts of the Atlanta metropolitan area – predominantly in Columbus, GA.
+The turnkey rental property teams we recommend sell on the outskirts of the Atlanta metropolitan area – predominantly in Columbus, GA.
 These teams sell REAL Income Single Family Rentals in B and C neighborhoods.
 If you’re interested in real estate investing in Atlanta or other areas of Georgia, check out the property pro formas below.